josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 By the time my kids encounter _real_ bullying, I'm sure derogatory jokes will be about the _least_ harmful form of antagonism AI will be empowering.
 Imagine the damage one bad kid could cause using deepfakes, for example.
 Forget the days of starting a nasty rumor and spreading it around the school; now you can share a video of it happening.

-Imagine the shame, intimidation, harassment, and trauma AI might enable a cruel juvenile to inflict—_particularly_ once the tech has had another few years to improve.<footnote>You don't actually have to imagine this; it's already happening.</footnote>
+Imagine the shame, intimidation, harassment, and trauma AI might enable a cruel juvenile to inflict—_particularly_ once the tech has had another few years to improve.

 Imagine how absolutely unmitigable the damage would be.